Freedom of Information Act Statement available at https://www.thcp.co.uk/privacy-policy/freedom-of-information.

 - to improve our service through survey and feedback requests to you, and to make our services and products more relevant to you

-- the purposes of health care (a condition for processing special category data) for examination records and appointment reminders
+- the provision of health care - a special category of data is processed Article 9 (2) h (for examination records and appointment reminders)

-- meeting a legitimate interest to inform you of hearing health products and services which may be relevant to you.
+- meeting a legitimate interest - to inform you of eye and hearing health products and services which may be relevant to you.

 - fulfilling a legal obligation

-- to improve our products and services to you, we use data collected through the use of customer surveys, cookies, research and analysis
+- to improve the products and services we provide you – via the use of customer surveys, cookies, research and analysis

 We use live chat software on our website, this is provided by Click4Assistance, a 3rd party UK based Software Company.
 Information regarding how the data is processed and stored can be viewed here.